The Texas State Senate: District 21

 Senator Judith Zaffirini (D-Laredo) represents the 21st Senatorial District.
 The first Hispanic woman elected to the Texas Senate, she is the second highest-ranking senator and the highest-ranking woman and Hispanic senator.
 In 2012 she was re-elected in an eighth landslide victory with 68 percent in a district that stretches from the Rio Grande to the Colorado River and to the Port of Corpus Christi and the Valley.

 Senator Zaffirini is Chair of the Government Organization Committee and served as Chair of Higher Education (2006-2012) and as Chair of Health and Human Services (1993-2000).
-She also is a member of the Legislative Budget Board and of the Senate Finance, Higher Education, Health and Human Services, Economic Development, and Administration committees.
-The first Hispanic woman to serve as President Pro Tempore of the Texas Senate and as Governor for a Day, she also served seven terms on the Appropriations Conference Committee, 10 terms on the Senate Finance Committee, and 10 terms on the Senate Education Committee.
+She also is Co-Vice Chair and former Chair (2011-2013) of the Joint Oversight Committee on Higher Education Governance, Excellence and Transparency and a member of the Senate Finance, Higher Education, Health and Human Services, Natural Resources and Administration committees.
+The first Hispanic woman to serve as President Pro Tempore of the Texas Senate and as Governor for a Day, she also served on the Legislative Budget Board (2004-2014) and seven terms on the Appropriations Conference Committee, 10 terms on the Senate Finance Committee, and 10 terms on the Senate Education Committee.

 Dr. Zaffirini is an award-winning communication specialist with 13 years of teaching experience, including at the college and university levels.
 The South Texas Press Association honored her for her distinguished career in journalism and public service.
 Through her business, Zaffirini Communications, she provides professional communication services, including consulting, workshops and seminars, one-on-one coaching, keynote addresses, and writing.
 A distinguished communicator, educator, and leader, she holds B.S., M.A., and PhD degrees from UT-Austin, each with a 3.9 grade-point average.